-In adults, the most common causes overall are bands of internal scar tissue resulting from previous abdominal surgery (adhesions), parts of the intestine bulging through an abnormal opening (hernias), and tumors.
+In adults, the most common causes overall are bands of internal scar tissue resulting from previous abdominal surgery (adhesions), parts of the intestine bulging through an abnormal opening (hernias Abdominal Wall Hernias An abdominal wall hernia is an opening or area of weakness in the abdominal wall through which abdominal contents can protrude.
+An abdominal wall hernia causes a noticeable bulging but little... read more ), and tumors.
 The likelihood of a particular cause varies depending on the part of the intestine affected.

-An obstruction of the large intestine is commonly caused by cancer, diverticulitis, or a hard lump of stool (fecal impaction).
-Adhesions and volvulus are less common causes of large-intestinal obstruction.
+An obstruction of the large intestine is commonly caused by cancer, diverticulitis Diverticulitis Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
+Infection may or may not develop.
+Diverticulitis usually affects the large intestine (colon).
+Left lower abdominal... read more , or a hard lump of stool (fecal impaction).
+Adhesions and volvulus are less common causes of obstruction of the large intestine.

 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

-X-rays may show dilated loops of intestine that indicate the location of the obstruction.
-The x-rays also may reveal air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
-Air normally is not found in those places and thus is a sign of rupture or a dead bowel.
+X-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
+These x-rays usually can show a blockage or paralysis... read more may show dilated loops of intestine that indicate the location of the obstruction.
+The x-rays also may show air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
+Air normally is not found in those places and thus is a sign of rupture or dead bowel.

 Anyone suspected of having an intestinal obstruction is hospitalized.
-Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine.
+Usually, a long, thin tube is passed through the nose and placed in the stomach (called a nasogastric tube) or into the intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
-Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.
+Fluid and electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
+Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
+The three main compartments are... read more (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.